surf-sci-bc/deployment/dev/README.md

 Run the container (from the `deployment` directory) with:

 ```
+$ cd path/to/deployment
 $ make dev-run
 ```

-You can now access the container by the link that is given in the terminal. `agfalta_tools` is mounted from the projects folder, so changes to `agfalta_tools` are directly affecting the development environment inside the container and vice versa.
+You can now access the container by the last link that is given in the terminal. `agfalta_tools` is mounted from the projects folder, so changes to `agfalta_tools` are directly affecting the development environment inside the container and vice versa.

 ## Additional variables